-- Been convicted of the unauthorized practice of law since receiving the Certified Paralegal credential.
+- Been convicted of the unauthorized practice of law since applying for the Certified Paralegal credential.

-- Been convicted of a felony since receiving the Certified Paralegal credential.
+- Been convicted of a felony since applying for the Certified Paralegal credential

-- Violated the “Terms and Conditions of Testing,” or
+- Violated the “Terms and Conditions of Testing”

-- engaged in any other conduct determinded by a majority vote of the Certifying Board to be unethical or unprofessional.
+- Engaged in any other conduct determined by a majority vote of the Certifying Board to be unethical or unprofessional.

 Filing a complaint.

-If any person believes that a Certified Paralegal has been convicted of a felony or violated any of these standards, the individual should contact NALA in writing.
-Such communication should be marked “Confidential.”
+If any person believes that an Examination candidate or Certified Paralegal has violated any of these standards, click below to submit the Disciplinary Complaint form.
 The information provided should include documents which substantiate any claim of conviction or improper behavior.